 The bottom half was an easy repair, just drill out the dowel remnants and replace with a new dowel. (lining up the dowel holes can be tricky though).
 As for the upper, I went to one of my favorite tools ever, the Kreg Jig- a pocket hole screw system that makes building so much easier!

 Clamped that baby on and made some pocket holes and then attached with screws and refinished.
 Good as new and… dare I say…even better than new!
 The rest of the frame was another issue.
 I had to knock it apart and re-glue and do a few minor repairs since most joints were loose or coming apart.

 Here it is stripped after one million staples later, and ready for a face-lift.

-As much as I wish I could say that I was going to keep the frame that gorgeous mahogany, it just wasn’t possible with the repairs that I made.
-Since the arm was badly busted, it took a good bit of wood filler, etc. and that wouldn’t hide, so I decided to paint.
+As much as I wish I could say that I am going to keep the frame that gorgeous mahogany, it just isn’t possible with the repairs.
+Since the arm is badly broke, it takes a good bit of wood filler, etc. and that doesn’t hide, so I decid to paint.
 It hurt thought, I tell ya.

-At first I hated painting, but when I found that my two layers of Kilz stain blocker weren’t working at first, I was getting frustrated and was ready to call it quits or paint it black.
+At first I hate painting.
+But, when I find that my two layers of Kilz stain blocker aren’t working at first, I am ready to call it quits or paint it black.
 You see, any cherry or mahogany stained furniture is going to bleed red stain no matter what you do and Kilz has worked for me every time.
 It was after the third coat that the color was finally sealed in.
 Yay!!